abhraneel2004/Beginner-Python-Projects/README.md

 - Adding or updating README files for the existing projects 📄

 We appreciate your interest and support for this repository.
 We hope that you will find these projects useful and enjoyable.
 Happy coding!😊

+## License and Author 📄

+This project is licensed under the MIT License.
+See the [LICENSE](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-tkinter/) file for more details.

+This project was created by [Abhraneel Karmakar](https://www.github.com/abhraneel2004/).
+You can contact me at [contact.abhraneel@gmail.com](contact.abhraneel@gmail.com) or follow me on [Linked In](https://linkedin.com/in/abhraneel-karmakar-1b51971ba/).